-5. Population Ecology: The study examines population distribution and density.
+- Population Ecology: Population ecology examines the population distribution and density.
 Population density is the number of individuals in a given volume or area.
-This helps in determining whether particular species is in endanger or its number is to be controlled and resources to be replenished.

-6. Organismal Ecology: It is the study of an individual organism’s behaviour, morphology, physiology, etc. in response to environmental challenges.
+- Organismal Ecology: Organismal ecology is the study of an individual organism’s behavior, morphology, physiology, etc. in response to environmental challenges.
 It looks at how individual organisms interact with biotic and abiotic components.
-Ecologists research how organisms are adapted to these nonliving and living components of their surroundings.
+Ecologists research how organisms are adapted to these non-living and living components of their surroundings.